Applying for and opening an account

 We usually verify your identity electronically wherever possible, using the information you gave us in your application.
 Sometimes we might ask you to send extra proof of your identity or your address to process your application.

-You can make payments into your ISA by:
+You can make payments into your pension by:

 - Debit card – if you're making a one-off payment.